jgranlun/jgranlun.github.io/README.md

 ```
 *Now this was the original issue why I went digging into the issue on of how to set custom parameters to the webdriver.*

 The issue is explained in detail [here](https://github.com/mozilla/geckodriver/issues/1173).
-Note that it is Geckodriver specific issue, chromedriver works fine, since it is not (alledgedly) following specifications.
+Note that it is Geckodriver specific issue, chromedriver works fine, since chromedriver is not (alledgedly) following specifications.

 As a workaround you can either:
 - switch to using chromedriver *or*